ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - z - LEGACY (students portal) - MongoDB - Data Models.md

 ## Example 4: Model Many-to-Many Relationships with intermediate References Collection

-- In case our database structure leads to an unlimited number of elements (eg. books),  those arrays do have a dangerous long-term growth
+- In case our database structure leads to an unlimited number of elements (e.g. books),  those arrays do have a dangerous long-term growth

 - Solution: have an intermediary collection (each document in that collection storing the relationship between 2 documents).